Colin Leys: Early life and education

 Leys is the oldest of the six children of a social worker and a doctor.
 He was educated at Edinburgh Academy and Dulwich College, where he studied Latin and ancient Greek.
-As a teenager in Inverness he developed a lasting love of the countryside and natural history.
+As a teenager in Inverness, Scotland he developed a lasting love of the countryside and natural history.

 After winning an Open Exhibition in classics at Magdalen College, Oxford, and completing his national service, Leys passed Law Moderations in 1951, switched to Philosophy, Politics and Economics (PPE), was awarded an Honorary Demyship in 1952, and took a first in PPE in 1953.
 A significant influence was membership in the 'Cole Group', an evening seminar for a small group of students run by GDH Cole, the Chichele Professor of Social and Political Theory and a leading Fabian and co-operator.
 Leys co-edited the Labour Club's newspaper, the Oxford Clarion, and in 1951, with the late Sir Gerald Kaufmann, wrote an election manifesto called 'Labour Believes in Socialism'.
 From 1953 to 1956 he was a Junior Research Fellow in Politics at Balliol College, Oxford, and spent 1955–56 researching in Southern Rhodesia.
 Throughout these years he was mentored and greatly helped by WJM Mackenzie, professor of Government at Manchester.